Don't Fence Me In

 This is exactly how it is for many parrots.
 Sure, most parrots in the U.S. are from pet stores or breeders or rescues, and they may not have ever been in anything close to the environment they're supposed to be living in, but their instincts and needs are still that of a wild creature.

 Parrots are intelligent, social creatures who actually thrive on the challenges of survival; it's rewarding for them and enriches their existence.
 They need to search for food and shelter, navigate a complex social structure, and interact with flock mates ... calling others (loudly), courting, and mating are all 'natural' and normal activities for parrots in the wild.
 So how can we provide as much of the natural challenges to our pet birds?

 Well, let me say straight off that I am NOT suggesting you get a mate for and breed your parrot.
-There are already too many unwanted birds in the U.S. I mention it because it's a natural instinct and you will have to deal with hormonal episodes as a bird owner (which is a whole other blog topic).
+There are already too many unwanted birds in the U.S. I mention this because it's a natural instinct for a pair to mate and you will have to deal with the natural behaviors that go with a mated pair ... protection from intruders such as YOU.

 The 'living quarters' aka cage, house, aviary, apartment, tree, bird room ... whatever you choose call it, is the primary area where your parrot spends most of his/her time.
 Most people have an enclosure where their bird spends, at least, their sleeping hours.
 Others may sleep and spend a good portion of the day in their cage depending on the family they live with.
 Not everyone has the ability to be home all day, so if you work outside the home then your bird spends a good deal of time in their cage.
 In this situation you will want to choose the best enclosure can afford.